saptak/saptak.github.io/_posts/2025-03-20-securing-optimizing-multi-agent-ai-with-envoy-gateway.md

 - **Failover Management**: Automatic rerouting in case of service disruptions
 - **Observability**: Comprehensive monitoring and logging capabilities

+### Currently Supported Providers

+Envoy AI Gateway currently supports integration with:

+- **OpenAI** - Connect to OpenAI's GPT models
+- **AWS Bedrock** - Access AWS Bedrock's suite of foundation models

+More providers are planned for future releases.
+The project recommends following security best practices when configuring providers, including:

+- Storing credentials securely using Kubernetes secrets
+- Never committing API keys or credentials to version control
+- Regularly rotating credentials
+- Using the principle of least privilege when setting up access
+- Monitoring usage and setting up appropriate rate limits

 ## Architecture of Multi-Agent Systems with Envoy AI Gateway

 Let's explore how Envoy AI Gateway fits into a multi-agent generative AI architecture: